kaizer1v/kaizer1v.github.io/all_collections/_projects/better-commute.md

 ---
+title: Experiment

-title: Redesigning The Commute Experience
+tagline: Redesigning The Commute Experience

 tags: [User Research, UX Design]

 carousel_images: [IMG_0610.JPG, IMG_0613.JPG, IMG_0615.JPG]

-thumbnail:
+thumbnail: commute.jpeg

 challenge: The challenge was to learn how people get around in their city.
 To unearth opportunities for redesigning the transportation experience.